Murder of Eve Carson: Investigation and prosecution

 Carson's body was found at the intersection of Hillcrest Circle and Hillcrest Road in Chapel Hill at approximately 5 a.m.
 March 5, 2008, after police responded to reports of gunshots from a woman who lived in the area.
-The witness later testified that she had heard one gunshot, followed by a woman's scream, and then three more gunshots in rapid succession.
+The witness later testified that she had heard one gunshot, followed by a woman screaming “Ouch, hey, Ouch”, and then three more gunshots in rapid succession.
 Carson's body was tilted on her left hip with her right arm bent behind her head.
 Carson's roommates later identified her body.

 Due to the high-profile nature of the case, records such as the autopsy report and search warrants were sealed from public view in the months after the murder.

 On June 27, 2008, some information was released.
 Details in six warrants confirm that $1,400 was withdrawn from ATMs using Carson's card over a two-day period after the shooting.
 They also reveal that Atwater admitted to being the suspect attempting to use the ATM card in a security video taken in a local convenience store and that Lovette was indeed the person pictured in the original ATM surveillance photograph.
 The autopsy report was released on June 30, 2008.